SMARTNET MOBILITY SECURITY +

 The transport sector is responsible for a quarter of the EU's greenhouse gas (GHG) emissions, so drastic changes in the transport sector are required to meet the 90% reduction in GHG emissions set out in the Green Deal.
 It is, therefore, vital to completely decarbonise the truck sector to meet the EU objectives.

-A TRANSPORT, OR AN ENERGY SOLUTION, OR BOTH?
+A TRANSPORT, OR A FUTURE ENERGY SOLUTION, OR BOTH?

-The climate change (greenhouse gas reduction) targets set by Europe after the COP 21 Paris Agreement in 2015, has triggered considerable release of funds for innovation in battery and hydrogen technology, partly as a means to store solar & wind energy for load levelling and partly to secure batteries for transport.
+The climate change (greenhouse gas reduction) targets set by Europe after the COP 21 Paris Agreement in 2015, has triggered considerable release of funding and investment for innovation in battery and hydrogen technology, partly as a means to store solar & wind energy for load levelling and partly to secure electrical energy for transport.

 This represents a remarkable opportunity for the energy supply industry.
-Uncomplicating the permutations using adaptive versatility will help innovators enter a market that would otherwise be impenetrable.
-The newcomers might not always present an economic case, but as least they get a shot, while the best solutions will ascend commercially on proof of concept performance.
+Un-complicating the permutations using adaptive (smart) versatility will help innovators enter a market that would otherwise be impenetrable.
+The newcomers might not always present an economic case, but as least they get a shot, while the best solutions will ascend commercially on proof of concept or performance.

-This system is the gateway to a hydrogen based economy, should the raw materials for batteries run out.
+This system is the gateway to a hydrogen based economy, should the raw materials for batteries run out, but should be seen as a realistic way of providing electrical energy with all hands to the pumps.
+For that is what we will more than likely need.

 SMARTNET offers a way to get things moving faster, with flexibility built in to adapt to new storage chemistry, as and when that is developed.
-The basics of the system is an energy cartridge that is Standardized, by which we mean it will fit over 90% of existing vehicle platforms, with the least possible re-design.
-The aim being to encourage auto makers to avail themselves of the convenience for their customers, that compatible service stations will offer, such as one to three minute recharging times.
+The basics of the system is an energy cartridge that is Standardized, by which we mean it will fit over 90% of existing vehicle platforms, with the least possible re-design for auto makers.
+The aim being to assist the automotive world to avail themselves of the convenience for their customers, that compatible service stations will offer, such as one to three minute recharging/refuelling times.

-The same energy cartridge is used to store off-peak electricity for supply during peak demands.
+The same energy cartridges are used to store off-peak electricity for supply during peak demands.
 The proposed service stations operate as sponges to absorb energy from nature, also supplying to the grid for homes and factories.
 Because the energy cartridges are Universal, they may be OEM manufactured by dozens of companies across the globe, using mass production to bring the price of storage down.

 The logistical challenge transitioning from fossil fuels to generated electricity (aiming at renewable) within the next 10-20 years is staggering.
 Plug in charging simply cannot cope with larger vehicles.

-Because of the number, and variation in size, of vehicles on the road that need energy - and the fact that despite EU directives from 2014, there remain insufficient compatible charging points in Europe and around the world to secure clean mobility.
+Because of the number, and variation in size, of vehicles on the road that need energy - and the fact that despite EU directives from 2014, there remain insufficient compatible charging points in Europe and around the world to secure clean mobility, without needing to build many more conventional generating stations.

 DUAL PURPOSE BATTERY STORE - This diagram shows a SMARTNET service facility in plan view, with articulated trucks turning in from a (UK right hand drive) main road, into the service station - passing through for battery swapping - and then exiting back onto the main road.
 The suggested layout speeds up refills and assists traffic flow in busy cities.
 This battery storage facility carries 60 standard cartridges, but can carry 96 battery units in the same footprint.
 Alternatively, a flat-pack station with a smaller footprint can be installed in congested towns.
 Electricity can be stored in the facility for load levelling, then fed back to the local grid for distribution, to use wind and solar generated energy more efficiently.